kdl-org/kdl4j/README.md

         .forNodeId(node -> nodeId.startsWith("my")) // Predicate
-        .forProperty("prop", KDLString.from("val")) // Either prop or val can also be predicates, can specify multiple .forArg(KDLBoolean.TRUE) // Can also be a predicate, can specify multiple .matchAllProps() // Otherwise, node will match if any props match as well as identifier .matchAllArgs() // Otherwise, node will match if any args match as well as identifier .setMinDepth(1) // 0 is the root document .setMaxDepth(1) // With the above, searches only the children of children of the root document .search(); // execute the search
+        .forProperty("prop", KDLString.from("val")) // Either prop or val can also be predicates, can specify multiple .forArg(KDLBoolean.TRUE) // Can also be a predicate, can specify multiple .matchAllPropPredicates() // Otherwise, node will match if any props match as well as identifier .matchAllArgPredicates() // Otherwise, node will match if any args match as well as identifier .setMinDepth(1) // 0 is the root document .setMaxDepth(1) // With the above, searches only the children of children of the root document .search(); // execute the search